has207/gameshelf/README.md

 Features:

 * ability to manage your entire collection, including various digital libraries, local installs and emulators
+* supports multiple accounts for Xbox, PSN, Steam, GOG and Epic
-* use a wide range of metadata sources for game details and imagery
+* use a variety of metadata sources for game details and imagery
 * search / filter / hide games
-* import games from other apps, including from Playnite
+* watch game trailers

 ## Dependencies